HenryZhang-ZHY/beetle/editors/vscode/README.md

 ### Prerequisites

-You need to have the Beetle CLI tool installed on your system.
+You need to have the beetle CLI tool installed on your system.
 You can install it from source:

 ```bash
 git clone https://github.com/yourusername/beetle.git